super-sebajin/Load-CSV-File-To-SQL-Server-Database-Service/README.md

 unto to the third container that contains the `Microsoft SQL Server` instance.

 The project is fairly new, so it will lack in documentation, however to run all you need to is to execute `docker-compose` with the appropriate arguments.
 A simple `docker-compose up -d` should do the job.

+I will also routinely clean up the project as many things from development are still present.